top of page

 Meditation can often bring past life memories to the surface, especially for those who meditate regularly.

+When you meditate, you quiet the chatter of your conscious mind.
+This shifts you into a brainwave state similar to dreaming, but you remain awake and aware.
 This makes it easier to notice and remember what comes through.
-Past life recall in meditation often feels more direct and controlled because you can stay with the images and sensations instead of being swept along by a dream.
+Past life recall during meditation often feels more direct and controlled.
+You can stay with the images and sensations instead of being swept along by a dream.

-• The setting is historically accurate or from a time period you’ve never studied
+• The setting is historically accurate or from a time period you’ve never studied.

-• The emotions feel intense, personal, and real--even after waking
+• The emotions feel intense, personal, and real—even after waking.

-• You recognize people in the dream, but they have different faces or roles
+• You recognize people in the dream, but they have different faces or roles.

-• Details come through with unusual clarity (clothing, tools, architecture)
+• Details come through with unusual clarity (clothing, tools, architecture).

-• The experience leaves you with a lingering sense of “I’ve been here before”
+• The experience leaves you with a lingering sense of “I’ve been here before.”

-• Patterns – Understanding why certain fears, habits, or attractions exist
+• Patterns: Understanding why certain fears, habits, or attractions exist.

-• Relationships – Recognizing soul connections that span lifetimes
+• Relationships: Recognizing soul connections that span lifetimes.

-• Healing – Releasing old wounds or completing unfinished lessons
+• Healing: Releasing old wounds or completing unfinished lessons.

-• Growth – Embracing the wisdom you’ve carried across time
+• Growth: Embracing the wisdom you’ve carried across time.

 Woman journaling, past life regression in Gilbert, AZ.